What’s Glaucoma? Signs, Symptoms & Available Treatments

 Glaucoma is a degenerative eye disease that can completely steal your vision from you.

 We tend to have heard this word before, but we do really know what Glaucoma is?
-In this blog post, we will discuss what’s Glaucoma, the warning signs, Glaucoma symptoms and Glaucoma treatment.
+In this blog post, we will discuss what glaucoma is, early warning signs, symptoms and getting glaucoma treatment in Kelowna.

 Glaucoma is the second most common cause of vision loss in seniors in Canada.
 According to CNIB, more than 250,000 Canadians have chronic open-angle glaucoma, which is the most common form of the disease.